 Yes we do.
 Indeed we pride ourselves on quality of our Varifocal lenses, as we only dispense personalised ‘free-form’ lenses that make for the most comfortable wearing.
 Simply select 'Varifocal Lenses' in the 'Lens Type' section in the order process.
 From here we arrange for the frames to be sent to you with instructions on how to mark up your glasses.
 Once returned to us, the preparation will begin in making your glasses up.
 Therefore choosing Varifocals may take slightly longer compared to a standard lens orders.

 Yes.
 Your optician will let you know if you are suitable for bifocal (BF) lenses.
 SpeckyFourEyes® recommends that you ask your optician to make out a prescription for your glasses assuming that they are worn 12-13mm from the eye (the BVD or Back Vertex Distance).
 This lens option can be chosen during the order process.

 We use D28 Bifocal lenses as standard.
 These are 28mm wide 'D-shaped' segments that are positioned 3mm below the centre of the lens and horizontally are centred on your PD (Pupillary Distance).
 If you would like them positioned differently please state this on your order.

 Most frames can easily be adjusted.
 If you want an optical store to do this for you, they will usually do for free or for a small fee.
-Alternatively, you can return them to us with a covering note stating where the adjustments need to be made and we will do it for you.
+Alternatively, you can return them using our returns form stating where the adjustments need to be made and we will do it for you.

 Yes you can.
 Just tick 'frame only' in the order process and leave the prescription blank.